shakee93/autoptimize-unusedcss/readme.txt

 == Changelog ==

+= 1.2.6 =
+ * feat: retry jobs in attempts when cache files are obsolete
+ * feat: basic support to autoptimize non-static files
+ * fix: handle database migration fails on plugin activation

 = 1.2.5 =
  * fix: bug in : 0 files returned jobs marked as processing forever
  * fix: use WP_CONTENT_DIR constant to get the wp content dir